 I'll never forget how overwhelmed I was with my my role as a stepmom after all the hype around the wedding and engagement was over.
 I had uprooted my life, left my job and the city I loved to live in a small Hamlet in Southwestern Ontario with my husband and his three children.
 My life had done a complete 180 in such a short period of time.

-It's hard to describe how I felt – I was part of this family, but I was still an outsider.
-I was struggling to find my place in it all!
+It's hard to describe how I felt – I was part of this family, but still felt very much like an outsider.
+I was really struggling to find my place in it all.